What is an Allergy?

 Are Allergies Genetically Inherited?

 Yes, allergies can be hereditary.
 If you are currently suffering from allergies, there could be a possibility that someone else in your family is having allergies, too.
-Research has proven that allergies are fairly more common among individuals with atopy background, a positive personal and family history of asthma, eczema, or allergic rhinitis.
+Research has proven that allergies are fairly more common among individuals with an atopy background, a positive personal and family history of asthma, eczema, or allergic rhinitis.

 In general, allergies are relatively more common among children.
 However, this doesn’t imply that adults won’t get attacked by allergies.
 They can attack you at any age and may resolve with time and recur sometime later.